Trafficking in human beings is a human rights challenge

 Many different authorities involved

-The Government anti-trafficking coordinator works at the Ministry of Justice.
+The Government anti-trafficking coordinator works in the Ministry of Justice.
 The job involves cross-sectoral coordination of anti-trafficking work and participation in international cooperation.
-The anti-trafficking coordinator is assisted by a secretariat coordinating Government action against human trafficking.
+The anti-trafficking coordinator is assisted by a secretariat coordinating Government action against trafficking in human beings.

 Finland also has a non-discrimination ombudsman who acts as Finland’s national rapporteur on trafficking in human beings.

-The Joutseno Reception Centre coordinates an assistance scheme tailored for victims of human trafficking.
-Through this system, victims have recourse to a wide range of services and support measures.
+The Joutseno Reception Centre coordinates a national assistance system for victims of human trafficking.
+The system is a public authority that provides victims of human trafficking with a wide range of services and support measures.

 Under certain conditions, foreign nationals who can reasonably be suspected of being victims of trafficking may be issued with residence permits.